nyu-acsys/template-proofs/README.md

 + implementations/:
      The GRASShopper proofs of implementations
   - ccm.spl, multiset-ccm.spl:
-        CCM definition, and CCM instances used in implementations
+        CCM definition, and CCM instances used in implementations (Chp 7)
   - flows.spl, inset-flows.spl:
-        Flow framework and flow interfaces definitions
+        Flow framework and flow interfaces definitions (Chp 7)
   - ordered_type.spl:
         An ordered type, used for the type of keys
   - array_util.spl:
         Library of basic manipulations of arrays
   - b-link-core.spl:
-        The B-link tree implementation of the link template
+        The B-link tree implementation of the link template (Chp 8)
   - b-link-half.spl:
-        The half split operation on B-link trees
+        The half split operation on B-link trees (Chp 8)
   - b-link-full.spl:
-        The full split operation on B-link trees
+        The full split operation on B-link trees (Chp 8)
   - b+-tree.spl:
-        The B+ tree implementation of the give-up template
+        The B+ tree implementation of the give-up template (Chp 8)
   - hashtbl-give-up.spl:
-        The hash table implementation of the give-up template
+        The hash table implementation of the give-up template (Chp 8)
   - hashtbl-link.spl:
-        The hash table implementation of the link template
+        The hash table implementation of the link template (Chp 8)
   - lock-coupling.spl:
-        Common definitions for lock coupling template implementations
+        Common definitions for lock coupling template implementations (Chp 8)
   - list-coupling.spl:
-        The list-based implementation of the lock coupling template
+        The list-based implementation of the lock coupling template (Chp 8)
   - multicopy-lsm.spl:
-      The LSM tree implementation of the LSM DAG template
+      The LSM tree implementation of the LSM DAG template (Chp 12)

 - README.md:
      This file.